-Should the memory management unit (MMU) be integrated into the ZipCPU, the MMU will be able to be configured to instruct the ZipCPU as to which addresses may be cached and which not.
+Should the memory management unit (MMU) be integrated into the ZipCPU, the MMU configuration will tell the ZipCPU wich addresses may be cached and which not.

 This topic is discussed further in the linker section, Sec.
 3.6.1 of the ABI chapter, Chap.
 3.